slip/Resolutionathens-Redesign/README.md

 # Resolutionathens-Redesign

 The new site for [Resolution Digital Type and Image](http://www.resolutionathens.com).
+Updates will occasionally show up at [beta.resolutionathens.com](http://beta.resolutionathens.com).

 I'm going to use this space to design and develop in public.
 Eventually the notes I make here will become a case study.